ScobraCK/Artificial-Angel-Bot/README.md

 Discord bot for Memento Mori.
 My aim is to make a bot that can easily display the game data from discord.

-The bot is not yet ready to be fully deployed in servers and I still need to figure out how I should host it.
+The bot is currently hosted using replit and seeing how that goes.
+Dm Scobra#7120 or ping me in the MementoMori Unofficial discord if you want to use the bot.

 To be used with https://github.com/ScobraCK/MementoMori-data